idamakela/idamakela/README.md

 I tackle my work with a structured and results-oriented approach, breaking tasks into smaller goals.
 Collaboration is key for me, as diverse expertise contributes to creating outstanding end products that prioritize user experience.
 Open and effective communication and a culture of mutual respect are principles I hold dear when working with teams.

-I'm particularly passionate about working on responsive design and human interaction in webpages and applications while further deepening my knowledge of front-end development technologies, like deep-diving into JavaScript with the freeCodeCamps course "JavaScript Algorithms and Data Structures".
+I'm particularly passionate about working on responsive design and human interaction in webpages and applications while further deepening my knowledge of front-end development technologies.

 Let's connect and create user-friendly experiences together! ✨